The current OT Rules may also be accessed from the Texas Administrative Code, which reflects any rule changes once they are effective.

-The rulemaking process requires the Board to propose and vote on any rules changes and to send them on to the Executive Council of Physical Therapy and Occupational Therapy Examiners for review.
-If approved by the Executive Council, they are printed in the Texas Register.
+The rulemaking process requires the Board to propose and vote on any rules changes and to send them to the Executive Council of Physical Therapy and Occupational Therapy Examiners for review.
+If approved by the Executive Council, they are published in the Texas Register.
 Comments on the proposed amendments may be submitted no later than 30 days from the date that the proposals are published in the Texas Register.

 At the next board meeting, the board members will again review the proposed changes as well as any comments from the public.
 A final vote is taken on adoption of the proposed rule changes, in full or in part, based on consideration of the comments from the public.
-Notice of the adopted rules is printed in the Texas Register, along with a response to any comments received.
+Notice of the adopted rules is published in the Texas Register, along with a response to any comments received.
 The rules automatically go into effect 20 days after notice of the amendments is filed, unless otherwise stated.
-In general, the whole process takes approximately four to six months, depending on public comment or meeting schedules.
+In general, the whole rulemaking process takes approximately four to six months, depending on public comment or meeting schedules.

 OT Practice Act